I really love trying different dessert recipes, especially creamy ones. One of my favorites is this chocolate fudge recipe with marshmallow fluff.

 Prepare Your Pan

-- Line an 8×8 baking dish with parchment paper, leaving some overhang for easy removal.
+- Line a parchment paper, leave some overhang for easy removal.
 (You can also use a lightly greased pan with butter.)

 Melt the Chocolate